Hatch Green Chile: History, Flavors, and Uses

 If you read around on the internet, you’ll find many people describing hatch chile as “smoky” or “earthy.”
 However, they are not smoky in a traditional wood-smoked manner.

 In my opinion, hatch green chile tastes fresh and vegetal, with a mild pungency somewhat like raw onion (only without the bad breath).
-The combination is magical, and my preference is to eat them fresh.
+The combination is magical, and my preference is to eat them fresh or roasted.
 In fact, these peppers were once considered more of a spice than a vegetable for their enticing aroma.

 When roasted, New Mexico chiles take on a different profile, transforming to a more mellow, almost buttery flavor.
-Roasted chile is great for adding to stews, or stuffing for chiles rellenos.
+Roasted chile is great for adding to soup or stew, or stuffing for chiles rellenos.

-Red chile is usually dehydrated and used as a spice, however many use the red chiles fresh for red sauce.
-Red chile has a sweeter flavor, with less sharp pungency.
+Red chile is usually dehydrated and used as a spice, however many use the red chiles fresh for red enchilada sauce.
+Red chile has a sweeter flavor, with a slightly less sharp pungency.

 While some will tell you that you must get your hatch chile from Hatch, NM, I tend to disagree.
-Our home-grown plants produced delicious peppers.
+Our home-grown plants produce delicious peppers here in New England.
 Ultimately, flavor will come down to your growing technique, soil, and the weather conditions.

 New Mexico Hatch Chile Heat Level

-Most hatch green chile is spicy, but the level of heat can vary.
+Most hatch green chile is spicy, but the level of heat can vary quite a bit.
 Every New Mexico resident has their preferred spiciness: hot, medium, or mild.

 Hatch chile typically ranges from 500-3,000 SHUs on the Scoville scale, though some cultivars can reach closer to 10,000 SHUs.
 There is even a no-heat variety known as the ‘conquistador,’ also known as ‘Spanish Paprika.’